 I Saw 2 UFOs over New York City.
-Two separate instances, from my window facing Manhattan’s Upper East Side, across the East River.
-They were both in plain view, one red, one green.
+Two separate times and two different objects, from my window facing Manhattan’s Upper East Side, across the East River.
+Both in plain view, one red, one green.
 But that’s really not the story.

 But nobody else seems to have seen the objects we saw.
 That makes it a story.